idi8-t-here/vercel/README.md

-# Vercels Preview URL Tests
+# Vercels Preview URL Testsz

 This repository is designed to test the [Get-Vercel-preview-url](https://github.com/marketplace/actions/get-vercel-preview-url) GitHub Action by ViktorJT.